-Apprenticeships are widely available in the property and construction sector.
-As with all types of apprenticeship, they are offered at four different levels:
+Apprenticeships are widely available in property and construction.
+As with all types of apprenticeship, they're offered at four different levels:

-- higher - levels 4, 5, 6 and 7, equivalent to a foundation degree or above
+- Higher - Levels 4-7, equivalent to a foundation degree or above.

-- degree - levels 6 and 7, equivalent to a Bachelors degree.
+- Degree - Levels 6 and 7, equivalent to a Bachelors and Masters respectively.

-Construction apprenticeships can be found in traditional trades such as:
+Construction apprenticeships can be found in both traditional trades and specialist occupations, such as:

 - steel work

-In the wider property sector, there are apprenticeships that enable you to start your career in fields such as building services, construction management and project management, as well as in commercial and IT functions with large employers.
+In the property sector, you can start your career with building apprenticeships, construction management apprenticeships and property management apprenticeships, as well as in commercial and IT functions with larger employers.

-You may also be interested in engineering apprenticeships.
+You may also be interested in engineering apprenticeships within the construction industry.

-Many employers in property and construction run apprenticeship programmes at various levels.
-Here are some examples:
+Many employers in property and construction run apprenticeship programmes at various levels, including:

 - Amey - apprenticeships at intermediate, advanced and higher/degree level.
-The higher and degree-level programmes are available in areas such as civil and construction engineering, environmental and civil engineering, and rail design.
+The degree-level programmes are available in areas such as civil engineering, environmental practitioner, chartered surveyor and rail.

 - Arup - advanced and higher apprenticeships in building services, civil engineering, quantity surveying, rail design, transport planning and more.

-- Balfour Beatty - apprenticeships in areas such as engineering, quantity surveying, highways maintenance and construction management at intermediate, advanced and higher level.
+- Balfour Beatty - apprenticeships in areas such as civil and mechanical engineering, quantity surveying, highways maintenance and construction management at intermediate, advanced, higher and degree level.

-- Countryside Properties - a trainee management apprenticeship scheme providing the skills required for a career in construction management, surveying or technical project management, with a starting salary of £18,000 per year.
+- Countryside Partnerships - a Level 4 trainee management apprenticeship programme providing the skills required for a career in construction, quantity surveying, estimating or design and technical.

-- Mott Macdonald - advanced and degree apprenticeships in fields such as civil engineering, transport planning, building services engineering, quantity surveying and infrastructure technology.
+- Mott Macdonald - advanced, degree and Scottish modern apprenticeships in fields such as civil engineering, transport planning, building services engineering, quantity surveying and infrastructure technology.

-- Redrow - trade apprenticeships, office apprenticeships, technical apprenticeships and commercial apprenticeships.
+- Redrow - trade apprenticeships, and technical and commercial apprenticeships.

-- Skanska - on a level 2 or level 3 apprenticeship, you'll spend 80% of your time on the job and 20% in education.
-Roles include civil engineer, mechanical and electrical engineer, and operations positions such as street lighting and plumbing.
+- Skanska - on a Level 2 or Level 3 apprenticeship, you'll spend 80% of your time on the job and the rest in education.
+Roles include civil engineer, mechanical and electrical engineer, and operations positions such as plumbing and welding.

-This is not an exhaustive list - lots of other companies in the sector have apprenticeship opportunities too.
-See the overview of the property and construction industry for other relevant employers.
+This is not an exhaustive list - lots of other companies in the sector have apprenticeship opportunities.

 Who are they aimed at?

-Higher and degree apprenticeships at levels 4, 5, 6 and 7 are geared towards those with A-levels or those who have already completed an intermediate or advanced apprenticeship.
+Higher and degree apprenticeships at Levels 4 to 7 are geared towards those with A-levels or those who've already completed an intermediate or advanced apprenticeship.

-In many cases, successful completion of an apprenticeship will lead to a permanent job offer with the same company, although this is not guaranteed - check with your employer.
+In many cases, successful completion of an apprenticeship will lead to a permanent job offer with the same company, although this isn't guaranteed - always check with your employer.

 What's involved in a construction apprenticeship?

-The content of your property and construction apprenticeship will vary considerably depending on the level it is at and the subject.
-For example, a bricklaying apprenticeship will obviously be very different to one in town planning or surveying.
+The content of your construction apprenticeship will vary considerably depending on its level and subject.

-A detailed overview of what's involved in a specific apprenticeship can usually be found on the employer's website.
+A detailed overview of what's involved in a specific apprenticeship can typically be found on the employer's website.

 How much will I be paid?

-All apprentices are paid the National Minimum Wage (NMW), which currently stands at £3.50 per hour for apprentices under 19, and those aged over 19 who are in their first year.
+All apprentices are paid the National Minimum Wage (NMW), which currently stands at £5.28 per hour (from April 2023) for apprentices under 19, and those aged over 19 who are in their first year.

-If you are over 19 and have completed the first year of your apprenticeship you must be paid the minimum wage rate for your age.
-To check that you're being paid enough see the National Minimum Wage Living Wage calculator for workers.
+If you're over 19 and have completed the first year of your apprenticeship, you must be paid the minimum wage rate for your age.
+To check you're being paid enough, visit GOV.UK - National Minimum Wage rates.

 How do I apply?

-Construction apprenticeships are also listed, along with more general information about the qualification and your career options, on bConstructive, the website of the Construction Industry Training Board (CITB).
+Construction apprenticeships are also listed, along with more general information about the qualification and your career options, on the Construction Industry Training Board (CITB) website.

-In general, apprenticeships are advertised throughout the year as and when vacancies become available, but be aware that some employers have set application windows for each year's intake.
+Apprenticeships are typically advertised throughout the year as and when vacancies become available but be aware that some employers set application windows for each year's intake.

-Another useful resource if you're looking for construction apprenticeships, with tips on finding employers, applications and interviews, is Go Construct - apprenticeships.
+Another useful resource if you're looking for construction apprenticeships is Go Construct - Apprenticeships.
+This resource offers tips on finding employers, submitting applications and preparing for interviews.

-For apprenticeships in England, as a minimum you will need to be 16 or over, eligible to work in England and not in full-time education.
+For apprenticeships in England, as a minimum you'll need to be 16 or over, eligible to work in England and not in full-time education.
 The application process typically consists of completing an online form and then attending an interview.